Ekleog/kannader/book/src/security.md

 by one user (usually `vmail`)

 This practially obsoletes the necessity to support mbox or Maildir in SMTP server.
-Accepted mail should just be handed over to MDA via LMTP.
+Accepted mail can be handed over to MDA via LMTP or piped into another executable.

 One might argue that privilege separation is still necessary to ensure security and separation of concerns (even Rust might have volunerabilities discovered in